Schetkiglobe7/voxel-sandbox-engine/README.md

 Community contributions are welcome.

+Before contributing, please read:
+- the Contributing Guide
+- the Code of Conduct
+- the Security Policy

-Before contributing, please read the Contributing Guide, the Code of Conduct, and the Security Policy.
-For larger changes or architectural proposals, opening a discussion or issue before starting implementation is strongly encouraged.
+For architectural or API-impacting changes, opening an issue or discussion before implementation is strongly encouraged.

+Engine APIs are considered stable starting from `engine-v1.0.0`.
+Any breaking change requires a major version bump.

 ---